hd2802/Dungeon-Delver/README.md

 ## Warning
 GitHub does not allow the `main` branch of private repositories to be protected.
 Please make sure that you are editing a new branch (i.e. not `main`) when making any changes to code - specifically when pushing code.

+Not doing this could mean that all progress in our project can be deleted easily.

 ## About
 This respository tracks the ongoing development of the Dungeons and Dragons Helper Wesbite for the CM20314 Module project.